CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 {{<note type="exercise" title="exercise">}}

-Predict what the feedback will be for the test case "handles exceptional cases 11-13"?
+Predict what the feedback will be for the test case "numbers ending in 1 have st on the end"?
 Does it pass or fail, if so why?

 Before coding, outline a strategy for handling the second test case.

-Think carefully about how you can update `getOrdinalNumber` so it works in both cases.
+Why is 11 not part of the test case above?

 {{</note>}}